-Over the course of several weeks following your treatment, you may feel the veins are more pronounced and injection sites may feel slightly itchy.
+Over the course of several weeks following your treatment, you may feel the veins are more pronounced and infection sites may feel slightly itchy.
 This is quite common and will fade over time.
-It is also possible you may need to schedule further treatments as some patients will require 2 to 6 treatments over 4-8 week intervals.
+It is also possible you may need to schedule further treatments as some patients will require 2 to 6 treatments of 4-8 week intervals.

 Varicose vein treatment, also known as endovenous ablation, uses radiofrequency or laser energy to cauterize and close varicose veins in the legs.
 It may be used for cosmetic purposes, but it is most commonly used to help ease varicose vein related symptoms such as aching, swelling, skin irritation, discolouration or inflammation.
 Endovenous ablation is safe, less invasive than conventional surgery, and leaves virtually no scars.